-Arbonne manages to cover a few different industries, offering skincare, cosmetics and health products.
-Their biggest selling point is the way that the products rely on natural ingredients, particularly botanics.
+Arbonne manages to cover a few different industries.
+Their biggest selling point is the way that the products rely on natural ingredients, particularly Botanics.
 The company uses the phrase ‘pure, safe, beneficial' to capture their overall focus.

 The types of products being offered aren't especially unusual, but that's hardly surprising.
-The same types of products are sold by many different companies, largely because of the demand.
+The same types of products – skincare, cosmetics, and health products, are sold by many different companies, largely because of the demand.

 The products from Arbonne don't need to be unique to sell well.
 Instead, they need to be of good quality for their price and make people satisfied.
 The emphasis on natural ingredients should help to promote sales too.